dasdom/dasdom.github.io/Content/posts/testing-the-untestable.md

 For me the value of unit tests it that they are fast, reliable and easy to write.
 They sit in your project, making sure that the tested features keep working.
 The team can refactor fearlessly.
-This way the code can held in good shape without breaking tested features.
+This way the code can be held in good shape without breaking tested features.

 You can even use unit tests to get used to unknown frameworks.
 And you can add unit tests to write down all the features a component needs to implement.